kl1nton/1_Applied_Basic_Science/3 Pathology.md

     E. Cases of water intoxication

 ## Questions 31-35

 ### Question 31
+While playing football a 25-year-old man is kicked on the thigh by a player from the opposite team.
+The skin is not broken.
+Within 48 hours he notices a 6 × 8cm purple patch at the site of injury.
+Which of the following substances most likely has to accumulate at the site of injury to produce a yellow-brown colour 2 weeks after the injury?

+    A. Lipofuscin
+    B. Bilirubin
+    C. Haemosiderin
+    D. Melanin
+    E. Glycogen

 ### Question 32
+Which of the following statements about special total parenteral nutrition (TPN) solutions is contrary to the available scientific evidence?

+    A For patients in cardiac failure the TPN solution must be more concentrated B Patients in renal failure who cannot be dialysed should be given a TPN solution without amino acids C Patients in hepatic encephalopathy should receive branched-chain amino acids D Hepatic failure patients should receive major calories in the form of intravenous glucose infusions E Patients with respiratory failure may benefit from the replacement of some glucose energy intake with fat

 ### Question 33
+For which of the following conditions is morphine the analgesic of choice?

+    A Head injuries
+    B Acute myocardial infarction
+    C Chronic obstructive pulmonary disease (COPD)
+    D Addison’s disease
+    E Liver disease

 ### Question 34
+A patient presents to the Emergency Department with chemical burns involving his hands.
+Which of the following statements correctly describes the management of chemical burns?

+    A. Chemical burns are usually superficial burns
+    B. Chemical burns must not be washed with water
+    C. Chemical burns should be treated with neutralising agents because they completely remove the causative chemical agents
+    D. Chemical burns may be aggravated by the use of neutralising agents
+    E. Chemical burns never progress with time

 ### Question 35
+You are managing a patient with bladder rupture in the Emergency Department.
+Which of the following statements about bladder rupture is contrary to the existing knowledge on the subject?

+    A. Bladder rupture occurs extraperitoneally as a result of perforations by adjacent bony fragments from the site of pelvic fracture
+    B. Bladder rupture, if extraperitoneal, may be treated with prolonged Foley catheter drainage
+    C. Bladder rupture is often a result of straddle injury
+    D. Bladder rupture is diagnosed by cystography
+    E. Bladder rupture in association with severe pelvic fractures and massive retroperitoneal bleeding is best managed conservatively

 ## Questions 36-40

 ### Question 36
 ### Question 37
 ### Question 38